 There’s no doubt that kids seem to generate a lot of clutter!
 But it doesn’t have to take over the house!

 Get your kids on board with helping you declutter whenever possible.
 It’s usually not a good idea to get rid of stuff that belongs to your kids without their input and consent.
 It can often end up leaving them feeling violated and make them hold onto stuff even tighter.

 However, most younger kids have limited attention spans and limited decision-making abilities when it comes to decluttering.
 It can be helpful to do a quick decluttering sweep through their things, removing the garbage and obvious clutter first, so they can use their attention and decision-making abilities for the more important decisions.

 It’s not always easy, but it’s worth it!

 Including your kids when decluttering is not always easy, and can be frustrating when they want to keep more or different things than you would prefer.

-But by including them you’re helping teach them valuable life skills, helping them learn the value of simplifying, and are giving them more control over their belongings and the care they require.
+But by including them you’re helping teach them valuable life skills.
+Helping them learn the value of simplifying, and giving them more control over their belongings and the care they require.